-There will for now be no in-person hearings involving inmates of any county, state and/or federal penal facility before the criminal courts, but rather ALL such listings where a defendant is for whatever the reasons incarcerated will be held through some available ACT means, assuming a defendant's agreement.6 ANY inmate of a county, state and/or federal correctional institution wanting to proceed with an in-person listing will have his or her matter continued for at least thirty (30) days with the hope that the currently ongoing public health crisis, particularly relative to those attendant concerns enveloping southeastern Pennsylvania, including but not limited to Delaware County, would have then sufficiently abated to safely allow for any such prisoner's custodial transportation and related in-person appearance before the court.7
+Effective September 14, 2020, until further court order, there will still be no in-person hearings involving inmates of any county jail other than the George W. Hill Correctional Facility (Delaware County prison), state and/or federal penal institutions, but rather ALL such listings where a defendant is whatever reason yet so incarcerated will be held through some available ACT means, assuming a defendant's agreement.
+ANY inmate of a county jail other than George W. Hill Correctional Facility (Delaware County prison), a state and/or federal correctional institution wanting to proceed with an in-person listing will have his or her matter continued for at least thirty (30) days with the hope that the currently ongoing public health crisis would have then sufficiently abated to safely allow for any such wider in scope prisoner custodial transportation and related in-person appearance before the trial court.8